- Hits: 3581

 The Cycle Sportive #thefriendlyevent

 Come and have a go at our Family Fun Sportive.
 Get a chip time over either 26 or 13 miles and enjoy the great scenery and great hospitality, at the Friendliest Marathon and Half Marathon Run or Cycle event in Scotland.
 13 and 14 year olds can cycle with mum or dad or both.
 Why not make it a fundraising event the whole family can take part in?
-Over the years well over £60,000 has been raised for charities and good causes.
+Over the years in excess of £85,000 has been raised for charities and good causes.
 Aberfeldy and District Rotary Club organise the event with the aim of raising money for charities and good causes internationally, nationally and locally.
 We have a number of free charity places available through our 4 Charity Partners.
 All you have to do is commit to raising a minimum of £100 with a target of £175.
 Please click on one of the charity links below for details.
 If you do not want to commit to raising sponsorship you are still helping to raise money just by entering the event!
-The vast majority, if not all the event costs, are covered by corporate and local sponsorship leaving the Rotary Club to redistribute the money raised through Entry fees to many good causes.
+All the event costs, are covered by corporate and local sponsorship leaving the Rotary Club to redistribute the money raised through Entry Fees to many good causes.
 If you would like to donate an additional £10 to the Rotary Club please tick the box when entering through Entry Central.

 From the moment you arrive you'll receive a warm welcome at this well organised and value event.
 The event package for all participants includes free parking, free camping, a race souvenir, medal for all finishers, free shower, free swim, free tea and cakes and a fantastic free celeidh in the evening.
 Great value, great scenery, great organisation, great weekend.